This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Art popped in to the store while we were there so we were able to say hey, and congratulations.
-The biscuits were delicious and we were STOKED that he had gluten-free versions that were melt in your mouth – thank you very much Art!
+Art popped into the store while we were there so we were able to say hey, and congratulations.
+The biscuits were delicious and we were STOKED that he had gluten-free versions that melted in your mouth – thank you very much, Art!

-I wasn’t sure if we’d find the Space Needle a tacky Seattle tourist attractions, especially after the long lines we encountered and the 40-minutes it took us to find a car park!
+I wasn’t sure if we’d find the Space Needle to be one of the more tacky Seattle tourist attractions, especially after the long lines we encountered and the 40-minutes it took us to find a car park!

 Built for the 1962 World’s Fair, the 605 ft. high Space Needle is one of the most recognizable landmarks in the world and its futuristic design symbolizes the innovative and forward-thinking spirit of Seattle.

-There are two levels of thrills, the all-glass floor below and an open-air deck above.
+There are two levels of thrills, the all-glass floor below and an open-air observation deck above.

 The 360 views of the city are spectacular.
-I especially loved the featured like glass chairs leaning against the glass windows and glass rotating floors to add a little thrill to the experience.
+I especially loved the features like glass chairs leaning against the glass windows and glass rotating floors to add a little thrill to the experience.